ridvanozdemir16/tetrix/README.md

-This is a group project that are made for CME1251 Project Based Learning class at first year of department of computer engineering at Dokuz Eylul University
+This is a group project that are made for CME1251 Project Based Learning class at first year of computer engineering department at Dokuz Eylul University

 Group members: